 “I’m trying my best for Mark but I’m no saint.”
 Lisa huffed.
 “Can you please try?”

-“I told you, I’ll try to get away, but it depends what story I’m assigned.
-Hopefully it’ll be more decent than that bumper parsnip harvest I had to report on last year.”
+“I told you, I’ll try to get away, but it depends on what story I’m assigned.
+Hopefully, it’ll be more decent than that bumper parsnip harvest I had to report on last year.”

 Lisa frowned.
 “How’s that Christmas themed?”